 If you have a high school degree or above, you can move forward with the rest of the process.
 A crucial measure comes in the form of NMLS test prep, which prepares you to go through the SAFE MLO Test.
 The test will contain valuable information about lending and your financial responsibility.

 This step is relatively straightforward, but it is just as critical.
+This will also answer some of your questions about how to become a loan broker.
 Once you have studied for your SAFE MLO test, you can go through the exam.
 The requirements and questions should not be difficult if you studied, making the overall approach quite a breeze.

 Similar to learning a new language at home, your SAFE MLO test results are often impressive and get you closer to your real objective.
 If you pass the test, you can move forward with the next step to obtain your mortgage broker license.

-Before you become a mortgage broker, you must go through a criminal background and credit check.
+Before you become a mortgage broker and gain your commercial mortgage broker license, you must go through a criminal background and credit check.
 You can find this information on the NMLS website and submit your application for these checks.
 Keep in mind that this can take a few days to process.

 The NMLS site is where you can start putting together your business information and get your employment identification number (EIN).
 You can also reach out to a business loan lender to gather funding to pay for a mortgage broker bond.
 Once you get your background check results, you can start your operations.